Shehbaz Sharif becomes Pakistan's new PM as Imran Khan's allies in Parliament allege fraud - ExBulletin

 Sharif also said his biggest challenge was the economic situation as Pakistan depended on foreign loans to run its economy.
 His government faces multiple problems, including how to respond to a surge in militant attacks, improve relations with neighboring Taliban-ruled Afghanistan, repair crumbling infrastructure and resolve rolling power outages.
 He must also maintain political stability, as Khan's party has pledged to continue its protests against allegations of electoral fraud.

-After losing to Sharif, Ayub addressed parliament, praising my leader Khan for his courage in the face of the accusations against him.
-He denounced the arrest of thousands of Khan's supporters last year after they took to the streets following his ouster.
+After losing to Sharif, Ayub addressed parliament, praising “my leader” Khan for his “bravery” in the face of the accusations against him.
+He denounced the arrest of “thousands of Khan’s supporters” last year after they took to the streets following his ouster.

 Ayub reiterated allegations of electoral fraud and demanded an investigation into last month's vote.
-He said PTI votes were falsified and stolen to prevent Khan's party from forming a government.
+He said PTI votes were falsified and “votes were stolen” to prevent Khan's party from forming a government.

-He said Sharif can rule the country but he cannot win hearts and minds because he came to power through a rigged vote.
+He said Sharif can lead the country but “he cannot win hearts and minds because he came to power through a rigged vote.”

 Last week, Khan wrote a letter to the International Monetary Fund, urging it to link any negotiations with Islamabad to an audit of the February elections.
 Khan's decision, which Sharif criticized in his speech, comes days before the IMF releases a key tranche of a bailout loan to Pakistan.